qvest-digital/socialwall-backend/README.md

 ### Authorization for access of different services

-In folder "credentials/json_template" contains the templates for services
+The folder "credentials/json_template" contains the templates for services.

 Fill fields in a template file and move this into /credentials/ folder